knightsUCF/City-Builder-Architects-Production/plans/Bugs.md

 * when workers are placed into a building, they leave behind their selector

 * we want to adjust the level on the worker when they are leveling up, maybe we just need some sort of reference

+* sometimes the worker gets blocked and doesn't keep moving to the selected destination